 Initially, the general contractor had chosen to go with a waterproofing specification that called for a polyvinyl chloride (PVC) membrane compartmental system with injection hoses at the construction joints.
 This specification was not without its challenges however.
 During application, it would require considerable attention to detail to the pile head and compartment connections.

 Luckily, Kryton was able to offer a less time-consuming solution with their integral crystalline waterproofing system, which included KIM and the Krystol® Waterstop System’s treatment and grout.
 Under this system, the real estate company and the Al-Jaber Group would be able to protect their investment in the twin tower, keep their project schedule and budget on track, and ensure their project would remain durable for the life of the structure.

 The two companies knew these advantages would be critical to making the project a success.
 They also knew that Kryton’s waterproofing system had already been successfully applied to more than 100 projects in Qatar, with some sitting well under the water table, which only made choosing Kryton all the more appealing.

 This choice significantly eased the construction of the Aljaber Twin Tower.
 With Kryton’s waterproofing system, the construction team was able to eliminate the use of an external waterproofing membrane.
-They went on to use 20,000 m3 of KIM-treated concrete instead to transform the massive concrete structure itself into a permanent waterproof barrier.
+They went on to use 20,000 m3 of KIM-treated concrete instead to transform the massive three-basement concrete structure itself into a permanent waterproof barrier.
 This then allowed the team to also eliminate the use of shotcrete against a secant piling.